Additional access information

 Tower Bridge has two parts to the visit - the Bridge itself and the Victorian Engine Rooms.
-The visit can commence at either entrance and is fully accessible.
+The visit can commence at either entrance.

 Starting from Tower Bridge, main entrance situated on the north side of the Bridge on the River Thames:

 - Step free access from Tower Hill station, walking distance 500 meters.

 - The access door is around 140cm wide and can be located around the corner from the revolving door

 - The ticket office desk has a lowered accessible section on both sides

 - Fixed Induction Loops are available at the Ticket Office, North Tower, at the Engine Rooms entrance and in the Shop

 - Visitors can borrow wheelchairs - please ask a member of staff